 - Respect the autonomy, needs, identities, and experiences of others

-- Allow room for perspectives you do not or cannot share
+- Allow room for impacted perspectives on oppressions you do not hold

-- Respect and support when somebody must disengage from a situation
+- Respect and support when somebody must disengage from a situation, even if silently

-- Correct exclusionary language.
-When your words hurt someone, listen and try to understand why.
-Especially when surprised
+- Correct exclusionary language: When your words hurt someone, listen and try to understand why; especially when it surprises you

-- Honor boundaries; boundaries may change.
+- Honoring boundaries; boundaries may change.
 Ask for consent every time before physical contact, emotional labor, and taking photos.

 - Practice enthusiastic consent (the absence of a "no" does not mean the presence of a "yes")